S3-working-group/s3-practical-guide/content/src/enablers-of-co-creation/governance-facilitator.md

 ![right,fit](img/circle/facilitator.png)

+**Select someone to facilitate governance meetings.**

 A governance facilitator:

--   is accountable for ensuring governance meetings are facilitated, stay on track and are evaluated
+-    ensures governance meetings stay on track and are evaluated
 -   is (usually) selected by a group from among it members (and for a specific term)
 -   familiarizes themselves with the governance backlog
 -   often invites others to facilitate some agenda items